nnarain/nnarain.github.io/_posts/2016-09-10-Gameboy Display Information.md

 * In DMG mode, data cannot be transferred from ROM area `$0000 - $7FFF`
 * Transfer time is 160 us

-Example Routine for using DMA
+Example routine for using DMA

 ![Image not found!](/assets/2016/09/10/example-dma-routine.png)